braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/news_feed/customization/badges.md

 platform: Web
 page_order: 3
 page_type: reference
-description: "This article covers how to interact with News Feeds via the Braze SDK."
+description: "This article covers how to request the unread News Feeds card count for your web applcation."
 channel: news feed

 ---